-“Can I use secret recordings in court?“ is a question that I am often asked when representing parties in proceedings concerning either separation, the breakdown of a marriage or the arrangements for children.
+“Can I use secret recordings in court?“ is a question that I am often asked when representing parties in proceedings concerning the breakdown of a relationship and the arrangements for children.

 The difficulty for the lawyer is that those recordings have been made in secret and the other party is not aware of them.
 The other party will most likely object to them being used in the court case and a separate application will have to be made for the recordings to be admitted into the evidence.